hafizsyafiq/hafizsyafiq.github.io/content/publication/design/index.md

 publishDate: '2025-01-01T00:00:00Z'

 publication_types:
-  - Video
+  - Design

-publication: In *Instagram IMM AL-KHAWARIZMI*
+publication: In *2nd Asean Competition*
 publication_short: In *ICW*

 abstract: |
   I created designs for competitions using the Canva and Photoshop applications as the main tools in the editing process.
 In this project, I focused on creating a poster that would be used as part of the competition.
 I combine various design elements to create interesting results that match the specified theme.

 summary: |
-  This video project was created to document the basic darul arqam in 2025
+  This video project was made for a competition

 tags:
   - Videography